weiyuwang2024/vibecoding/transcripts.md

 ---

-## Section 2: Support Multiple LLMs
+## Section 2: Why Use Multiple LLMs: Cross-Check & Validate

 Let me walk you through the three most popular models that coding teams use: